JashandeepSidhu712/DBMS/ER Model.md

 **ASSOCIATIVITY ENTITY** <br>
 Also known as a "Bridge Entity" or "Junction Entity," an associative entity is used to represent a many-to-many relationship between two other entities.
 It contains attributes that are specific to the relationship between the two entities.

+## ENTITY SET
+An entity set is a **collection of similar entities that share the same attributes**.
+It represents a **logical grouping of entities based on common characteristics**.
+An entity set is the set of all instances (individual occurrences) of a particular entity type.

+The entity sets allow us to organize and manage the data efficiently, making it easier to represent the relationships between books and authors in the library database.

 ## ATTRIBUTES
 An attribute is a fundamental building block used to **describe the properties or characteristics of an entity**.

-An attribute represents a specific piece of data associated with an entity and provides information about that entity.
+An attribute represents a specific piece of data associated with an entity and **provides information about that entity**.
 In other words, it defines what kind of data can be stored for each instance of the entity.